mayukhkchanda/react-interview-experience/Clearwater-Analytics/README.md

          return [value, prevValRef.current, increment];
      };
      ```
-   - Follow question was to generalis it for any value be it string or numbers and use it in an input component to track current & previous value.
+   - Follow question was to generalise it for any value be it string or numbers and use it in an input component to track current & previous value.
 The hook must be self-contained meaning it has both the current and previous values.

      ```
      import { useRef, useState } from 'react';